NVIDIA/clara-dicom-adapter/docs/setup/schema.md

 }
 ```

-> [!Note]
-> If Clara DICOM Adapter is deployed via helm chart, find and modify `dicomPort` in `~/.clara/charts/dicom-adapter/templates/values.yaml` instead of modifying the scp port number in the `appsettings.json` file describe above.

 ## Configuration Validation

-Clara DICOM Adapter validates all settings during `start i[]`.
+Clara DICOM Adapter validates all settings during startup.
 Any provided values that are invalid
 or missing may cause the service to crash.
 If you are the running the DICOM Adapter inside
 Kubernetes/Helm, you may see the `CrashLoopBack` error.
 To review the validation errors, simply
 run `kubectl logs <name-of-dicom-adapter-pod>`.